ben-mkiv/Florence-Object-Detection/README.md

 # Object Detection Web Application
 Image Captioning in Python Web using a Flask App.

-This Flask application provides a web interface and API endpoints for generating image captions and detecting objects in images using a pre-trained model - Florence-2-large from HaggingFaces.
+This Flask application provides a web interface and API endpoints for generating image captions and detecting objects in images using a pre-trained model - Florence-2-large from [HuggingFace](https://huggingface.co/microsoft/Florence-2-large).

 ### Note
-The application is desined to run on Mac M1 but can run on any machine GPU.
+The application is desined to run on Mac M1 but can run on any machine CPU and will use CUDA GPU when available.

 ## Features:
 * Upload images or provide image URLs to generate captions.